omininiab/us-bikeshare/README.md

 ### Project Title
 Explore US Bikeshare Data

-## Overview
+### Description

-In this project, I used Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+In this project, I used Python to explore data related to bike share systems for three major cities in the United States — Chicago, New York City, and Washington.
 I import the data from csv files containing data for each city and answer interesting questions about it by computing descriptive statistics.
 It provides an interactive experience for users such that they can decide how to filter the data.

 ## The Datasets